 Don’t worry it’s not as intimidating as it sounds!
 We put together an article with everything you need to know about planning a fall garden and a handy garden planner that you can download and use all year round!

-Prepping Your Garden Soil For Planting
+Prepping Your Soil For Planting A Fall Garden

-Soil is so important when gardening, after the spring planting season you’re going to need to amend the soil before planting your fall garden.
+Soil is so important when gardening, after the spring planting season you’re going to need to amend the soil before planting a fall garden.
 And possibly top off your raised beds [want to build raised beds?
 Check out DIY raised bed tutorial!] before planting.

 You want your plants to have the best start they can.
 Test your soils PH and amend accordingly by adding things like compost, manure (make sure it is composted, fresh manure can burn your plants), peat moss, humus, bone meal, potassium, calcium, magnesium, zinc, lime, sulfur, and molybdenum.